ececli/Exposure-Notification-on-RPi/README.md

 3. Add function to log the fail events.
 4. Analyze the probability that the scanning can't find all the other advertisements.
 BTW, make a slide drawing the timeline with advertising and scanning.
 5. Integrate the Cryptography Specification from Apple and Google.
 Currently, the Rolling Proximity Identifier (RPI) is static and I just write some random numbers for it.
 The Metadata (including Version, TX power, and Reserved) is not encrypted.
-6. Figure out how to change the MAC address to the random non-resolvable address.
-Not sure if Raspberry Pi allows doing so.
+6. Change the MAC address to the random non-resolvable address.

 ## Removed from To-do List